marvinborner/BLoC/readme.md

 in any other way.
 As an idea for the future, long expressions could get reduced using different techniques/depths and then get replaced with the shortest one (as fully reduced expressions aren’t necessarily shorter).

-## Improvements

-There seem to be problems with *very* big files:
-[8cc](https://github.com/woodrush/lambda-8cc) does not pass the bloc-blc comparison test.
-I’ve not been able to reproduce this bug with any other file and 8cc itself is too huge to comfortably debug the issue.
-If you’re reading this: Please help me :(